HotCakeX/Harden-Windows-Security/README.md

 - [Automatically locks device after X seconds of inactivity](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/interactive-logon-machine-inactivity-limit) (just like mobile phones), which is set to 120 seconds (2 minutes) in this script, you can change that to any value you like.

-- "Require CTRL+ALT+DEL on the lock screen", the reason and logic behind it is:
+- [Require `CTRL+ALT+DEL` on the lock screen](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/interactive-logon-do-not-require-ctrl-alt-del), the reason and logic behind it is:

   - A malicious user might install malware that looks like the standard sign-in dialog box for the Windows operating system and capture a user's password.
 The attacker can then sign into the compromised account with whatever level of user rights that user has.